nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [Back to Table of Contents](#toc)

-#### 4.3 Edit a module : `edit` <a name="edit-module"></a>
+#### 5.3 Edit a module : `edit` <a name="edit-module"></a>

 Edits an existing module in the module list.
-Use this command to rectify any mistakes or add in any details you have omitted.
+You may use this command to rectify any mistakes or add in any details you have omitted.
+For instance, you may want to add in the grade for a module you have just completed.

 **Syntax:** `edit <existing code> <toEdit>...`